-Changes to the Ford 7.3L IDI diesel engine in 1994 made way for the Ford 7.3L engine, power stroke.
-By 1999 International had built 1 million Ford 7.3L power stroke engines and the 2 millionth was built in 2002.
+Since changes to the Ford 7.3L IDI diesel engine in 1994 made way for the Ford 7.3L engine, power stroke.
+Also by 1999 International had built 1 million Ford 7.3L power stroke engines and the 2 millionth was built in 2002.

 Ford 7.3L Engine, Dependable and Reliable

 The 7.3L power stroke diesel failed to meet stricter emissions requirements.
-It was replaced by the Ford 6.0L power stroke in early 2003.
-The 7.3L is responsible for making the Power Stroke name legendary.
+So it was replaced by the Ford 6.0L power stroke in early 2003.
+Therefore the 7.3L is responsible for making the Power Stroke name legendary.

 1994-2003 Ford 7.3L Engine

 In 1994, the 7.3L was changed to a direct injection (DI) engine and an electronic fuel injection system was added.
-And the 7.3L Power Stroke was officially underway.
+Finally the 7.3L Power Stroke was officially underway.

 The 1994 to 2002 turbodiesel family employed different technology from the previous generation.
-Its fuel pump and a separate high-pressure pump worked in tandem to boost the fuel pressure directly into each fuel injector of the hydraulic electronic direct fuel injection system.
+Furthermore its fuel pump and a separate high-pressure pump worked in tandem.
+Therefore to boost the fuel pressure directly into each fuel injector of the hydraulic electronic direct fuel injection system.
 In addition, the engine features a single standard waste-gated turbocharger configuration.

 It seems like we are getting more and more calls for diesel parts and remanufactured engine for the 94-97 Ford 7.3L engine, Powerstrokes.
-These trucks are sometimes referred to as OBS or “Old Body Style” and are getting more popular on the used market due to their reliability.
+Furthermore these trucks are sometimes referred to as OBS or “Old Body Style” and are getting more popular on the used market due to their reliability.

 Call us at 800-447-9899 or email us with your requests.